 King's boasts an amazing campus of pitches where six games can be going on at any one time, all against the backdrop of the main school buildings.
 The school has a number of artificial outdoor nets next to each of the pitches, and we also have an excellent indoor net training facility, including four bowling machines, perfect for our winter training schedule.
 King's is also highly regarded within ECB development, thanks to the hundreds of cricketers who come down to represent their counties at the summer cricket festivals held at King's College. ( http://www.westcricketfestivals.com/)

 Phil Lewis is currently the Director of Cricket at King's, and is in charge of coaching the 1st XI and our Elite players.
-Head groundsman and cricket professional Dennis Breakwell, a Somerset cricket legend, is not only an integral part of the coaching set-up but is also said to produce the best school cricket pitches in the country.
-Robert Woodman, an ex-Somerset and Gloucestershire cricket professional is also part of the coaching set-up and works closely with Phil in developing our players.
-We aim to develop players of all abilities and do so with an excellent fixture list against the leading cricket schools in the South West.
+We also have three further cricket professionals who help coach at the school.
+Rob Woodman – batting and fielding (Somerset and Gloucestershire CCC) Dennis Breakwell -spin (Somerset CCC legend) and Ben Phillips- seam bowling (Kent, Northamptonshire, Notts and Somerset CCC) all help with the different facets of the game.
+We aim to develop players of all abilities and do so with an excellent fixture list against the leading cricket schools, counties and universities in the South West.

 A lot of our success can not only be attributed to the excellent facilities and coaching staff throughout the school, but also to the amazing wealth of talent that we have nurtured over the last few years.
-Jos Buttler, now the England ODI and Test international wicket keeper, spent 5 years at King’s developing his game.
-To add to this, Alex Barrow, Craig Meschede and James Regan are all professionals at Somerset CCC with whom we have very strong links.
-Charlie Morris has just completed his 2nd season at Worcestershire CCC.
-Our two most recent 1st XI captains Rhys Davies and Neil Brand have both signed deals with the MCCYCs and Glamorgan CCC respectively.
+Jos Buttler, England T20, ODI and Test international wicket keeper, spent 5 years at King’s developing his game.
+Further to this, we have produced numerous professional cricketers in recent years who have all gone on to play for various major county sides that we have strong links with.

-For a more in-depth look in to our cricket, Phil Lewis and some of our players featured in a Test match special this summer on school cricket.
-Please follow this link.
+For a more in-depth look in to our cricket, Phil Lewis and some of our players featured in a Test match special last summer on the strength of King’s school cricket.
+Please follow this link: